 #6 Delivering streamlined risk prediction

-• generating solvency and liquidity risks in trading and investments to help financial professionals evaluate the resilience of their strategies and portfolios
+- generating solvency and liquidity risks in trading and investments to help financial professionals evaluate the resilience of their strategies and portfolios

-• analyzing patient data to predict health risks, aid in disease prevention, and optimize treatment plans
+- analyzing patient data to predict health risks, aid in disease prevention, and optimize treatment plans

-• identifying and mitigating cybersecurity risks by analyzing patterns and anomalies in network traffic and system behavior
+- identifying and mitigating cybersecurity risks by analyzing patterns and anomalies in network traffic and system behavior

-• inspecting geographical and meteorological data to predict natural disasters, enabling proactive measures for disaster preparedness and risk reduction
+- inspecting geographical and meteorological data to predict natural disasters, enabling proactive measures for disaster preparedness and risk reduction

-• predicting equipment failures and maintenance needs in manufacturing to minimize downtime and optimize resource allocation
+- predicting equipment failures and maintenance needs in manufacturing to minimize downtime and optimize resource allocation

-• foreseeing and managing risks related to energy grid stability, optimizing resource allocation, and preventing disruptions
+- foreseeing and managing risks related to energy grid stability, optimizing resource allocation, and preventing disruptions

-• analyzing data on road conditions, vehicle performance, and driver behavior to enhance safety measures and reduce road accidents
+- analyzing data on road conditions, vehicle performance, and driver behavior to enhance safety measures and reduce road accidents

 #7 Bolstering research and development (R&D) activities

-• Generative AI fuels predictive modeling and helps create potential outcomes and trends, enabling R&D teams to make informed decisions about product development, market positioning, and technological investments.
+- Generative AI fuels predictive modeling and helps create potential outcomes and trends, enabling R&D teams to make informed decisions about product development, market positioning, and technological investments.

-• The technology assists in hypothesis testing by simulating various scenarios based on historical data.
+- The technology assists in hypothesis testing by simulating various scenarios based on historical data.
 This iterative process helps R&D teams refine their hypotheses, identify optimal strategies, and minimize risks associated with new ventures.

-• By automating routine and time-consuming tasks, such as data preprocessing and analysis, GenAI allows R&D professionals to focus on more complex and strategic aspects of their work.
+- By automating routine and time-consuming tasks, such as data preprocessing and analysis, GenAI allows R&D professionals to focus on more complex and strategic aspects of their work.
 This accelerates the overall pace of research.

-• LLMs are now trained to analyze customer preferences, market demands, and historical product performance to guide personalized product development.
+- LLMs are now trained to analyze customer preferences, market demands, and historical product performance to guide personalized product development.
 This ensures that R&D efforts align closely with consumer needs, leading to more successful product launches.

-• GenAI models assist in brainstorming and ideation processes by analyzing vast sources of information and suggesting innovative ideas, potential research directions, and areas for exploration.
+- GenAI models assist in brainstorming and ideation processes by analyzing vast sources of information and suggesting innovative ideas, potential research directions, and areas for exploration.

-• Through predictive analytics, GenAI helps optimize resource allocation by identifying areas with the highest potential for success.
+- Through predictive analytics, GenAI helps optimize resource allocation by identifying areas with the highest potential for success.
 This ensures that R&D budgets and efforts are directed toward projects with the greatest likelihood of positive outcomes.

 #8 Providing game-changing assistance in software development

 A recent research by McKinsey revealed that engineers complete coding tasks up to twice as fast with generative AI.
-Although the results are primarily dependent on task complexity and programmers' experience, the use of the technology is already proved in practice by the fact that 70% of developers see a benefit to using AI coding tools at work.
+Although the results are primarily dependent on task complexity and programmers' experience, the use of the technology is already proved in practice by the fact that 70% of developers see a benefit in using AI coding tools at work.

-Despite the use cases of generative AI for software engineering varying from using tools like Copilot and ChatGPT to deploying and consistently improving in-house GenAI-based code assistants, the technology is considered efficient primarily for tasks like code documentation, generation, refactoring, and high-complexity tasks.
+Despite the use cases for generative AI for software engineering varying from using tools like Copilot and ChatGPT to deploying and consistently improving in-house GenAI-based code assistants, the technology is considered efficient primarily for tasks like code documentation, generation, refactoring, and high-complexity tasks.

 # 9 Reinventing recruiting and HR processes